Buffalo Bills player Damar Hamlin is in critical condition after collapsing in a game

 Updated January 3, 2023 at 2:44 AM ET

-Buffalo Bills football player Damar Hamlin was in critical condition early Tuesday at a Cincinnati hospital after suffering a cardiac arrest during a game against the Cincinnati Bengals, the Bills said.
+Buffalo Bills football player Damar Hamlin remained in critical condition Tuesday at a Cincinnati hospital after suffering a cardiac arrest during a game against the Cincinnati Bengals, the Bills said.

 On Twitter, the Bills said Hamlin's heartbeat was restored while on the field and that he was transferred to the University of Cincinnati Medical Center for "further testing and treatment."
 Hamlin had been sedated, the team said.